Using Terminal Software to SSH Into Your Instance

 After you have pasted in your SSH key, click

-.
+Confirm.
 You will then be back at the Settings screen with your key shown in the SSH Configuration section. -

 You must redeploy or reboot an instance WHENEVER adding or updating your SSH public-keys in order to have those keys added to the instance.